cloudera-labs/hive-sre/docs/addressing_missing_directories.md

 * Doesn't address the root cause of the issue.
 * Creates a lot of 'trash' on the file system.
 * May lead to false positives on the state of the tables/partitions.
+* Time consuming.
+Each command will take 3-5 seconds to run via `hdfs dfs ...`.  `hive-sre-cli -f ...` can be used to optimize this process and will run several hundred commands a second.
+See below.

 **Optimizing the process using `hive-sre-cli`**
 This is an HDFS client installed with `hive-sre`.
 It can be used to run a set of hdfs commands within the same JVM, therefore eliminating the JVM startup time from each command if you ran it via `hdfs dfs ...`.
 This can be a significant time savings if you have a large number of directories to create.